Hot Spring Ghost

 Hot Spring Ghost (喜劇 駅前怪談, Kigeki Ekime kaidan) is a 1964 Japanese comedy film directed by Kozo Saeki.
-The film was the eight film in the "Ekimae" series.
+The film was the eighth film in the "Ekimae" series.
 It was followed by Mumu Dance in 1964.
 Hot Spring Ghost is a comedy about battling resort operators.

 The film was released on June 11, 1964 in Japan.
 It was the distributor Toho's highest-grossing film of the year and the eight highest-grossing film of 1964 in Japan.
 The film was released in the United States by Toho International in 1965 with English subtitles.